British Isis ‘Beatle’ sentenced to life in prison for kidnapping and killing hostages

 “This is a significant episode in the history of our country and our justice system,” he added.

 Elsheikh wore a green jumpsuit in the courtroom, with white trainers and a black face-covering, and glasses.
+He chose not to speak before sentencing, but has indicated that he plans to appeal the sentence and will be replacing his legal team.

 Diane Foley, the mother of James Foley, addressed Elsheikh directly in court as she read her impact statement ahead of the sentencing.